 4. Increase price after X sales

 Create those early bird offers and make buyers act even before launching a product.
 For example, you can offer them to sign in for a lower price for those few first customers.
-If you limit the number of sales at this stadium, you will ensure they take swift action.
+If you limit the number of sales at this stage, you will ensure they take swift action.

 When increasing the price, start slowly.
 Using this tactic you ensure customers feel your product is limited and in high demand.

-5. Show big numbers and urgent colors.
+5. Show big numbers and urgent colors

-Some bright intense colors like red or orange, increase our blood pressure so we act more impulsive.
+Some bright intense colors, like red or orange, increase our blood pressure so we act more impulsive.
 That is why you will see sales marks always labeled red and written in big fonts.

-- Special Discount Hours
+- Special discount hours